SAFE-Stack/SAFE-BookStore/README.md

 If you look at `src/Server/Shared/Domain.fs` then you will see code that is shared between client and server.
 On the server it is compiled to .NET core and for the client the Fable compiler is translating it into JavaScript.
 This is a really convenient technique for a shared domain model.

+### Server-Side Rendering

+This sample uses Server-Side Rendering (SSR) with [fable-react](https://github.com/fable-compiler/fable-react).
+This means the starting page is rendered on the ASP.NET Core server and sent as HTML to the client.
+This allows for better Search Engine Optimization and gives faster initial response, especially on mobile devices.
+Everything else is then rendered via [React](https://reactjs.org/) on the client.

+More info can be found in the [SSR tutorial](https://github.com/fable-compiler/fable-react/blob/master/docs/server-side-rendering.md).

 ## Testing

 Start the full build (incl.
 UI tests) with: